hmerrilees/prac/README.md

 I will try to get up on crates.io soon, want to make a little more headway on state version compat, and possibly move the more incendiary dogma from the crate docs to my website (which I have yet to host).

-# prac

-## an ideological utility to complete a feedback loop conducive to immersive practice in a busy world
 ### UI demo + TLDR
 ```bash
 prac list